spuddister/knight-travails-project/README.md

 # Knights Travails Project

-For this project from [The Odin Project](https://www.theodinproject.com/) curriculum, the user inputs a start and end location on a chess board, and the code determines the smallest amount of moves it would take for a knight (chess piece) to get there.
+For this project from [The Odin Project](https://www.theodinproject.com/) curriculum, the user inputs a start and end location on a chess board, and the code determines the least amount of moves it would take for a knight (chess piece) to get there.

 ### New Skills / Knowledge
 - Data structure: graphs